ggerganov/llama.cpp/examples/finetune/README.md

 Gradient checkpointing reduces the memory requirements by ~50% but increases the runtime.
 If you have enough RAM, you can make finetuning a bit faster by disabling checkpointing with `--no-checkpointing`.

-To change the amount of memory for finetuning with memory allocator (`--use-alloc`, used by default), you can use `--mem-compute0 N` to specify the number of gigabytes.

 The LORA rank is configured for each model tensor type separately with these command line options: